bytebase/bytebase/docs/design/pitr-mysql.md

 To restore binlog from the original to the pitr table as is described in step 4, Bytebase will use the [`--rewrite-db`](https://dev.mysql.com/doc/refman/8.0/en/mysqlbinlog.html#option_mysqlbinlog_rewrite-db) option.
 An example is like `mysqlbinlog --rewrite-db='dbtarget->dbtarget_pitr' --database=dbtarget_pitr binlog.00001`.
 The `--database` option filters changed database names, so should not use the original database name.

-The database session used to accomplish this recovery task should disable binlog/wal.
+The database session used to accomplish this recovery task should disable binlog.
+The binlog is used as incremental backups of the database, and the recovery operation itself will also introduce data changes, which are actually a duplicate of the recovered data changes.
+We should prevent the duplicate from going into the incremental backups, i.e., the binlog.

 After the recovery process, the user has the original database named old to investigate for problems or just delete to reclaim storage space.
 The original database is recovered to the point in time.